ZJU-FAST-Lab/Terrestrial-Aerial-Navigation/README.md

 </a>

 # Quick Start
-Compiling tests passed on ubuntu 18.04.
+Compiling tests passed on ubuntu 20.04.
 You can just execute the following commands one by one.

+1. Install nlopt following the [official document](https://nlopt.readthedocs.io/en/latest/NLopt_Installation/).

+2. Install other dependencies and compile the project.
 ```
-sudo apt-get install libarmadillo-dev ros-melodic-nlopt
+sudo apt-get install libarmadillo-dev
 git clone https://github.com/ZJU-FAST-Lab/Terrestrial-Aerial-Navigation.git
 cd Terrestrial-Aerial-Navigation
 catkin_make